 Suitable for students of landscape design, education and early childhood studies

 Through the exploration of the plants and landscapes of the Ian Potter Foundation Children’s Garden, students discover how the development of an outdoor play and learning space for children can be centred around imaginative play.
 Topics discussed may include child participation in the planning process, development and application of a learning philosophy (pedagogy), plant selection, creation of space or rooms, the role of literature, children and the real work of a garden, links to VELS, discussion on the risk, challenges and perceived dangers of outdoor play, forging community partnerships and developing sustainable practises.
 Education students are engaged in the work and play of the garden.
 Students meet with members of the IPFCG design team.

 Suitable for students of education, health and school community gardens

 The basic skills of good gardening are taught during this hands-on program that explores water conservation, organic gardening methods, composting and worm farming.
 Students will consider ideas for designing or developing their own gardens.
-Meet the horticulturist in the Kitchen Garden.

 Nature Play and Your Child